maniaplanet/documentation/03.customization/06.importer/03.import-an-item/docs.md

 	- `"AutoRotation` : the object rotates automatically according to the surface pointed by the mouse cursor
 	- ex. an object that will always be perpendicular to the surface it is placed on:
 		`<Options OneAxisRotation="true" AutoRotation="true" />`
-	- ex. if you want to let the user choose the pivot to use but prevent him from placing it on another item:
+	- ex. if you want to let the user choose the pivot to use but prevent them from placing it on another item:
 		`<Options NotOnItem="true" ManualPivotSwitch="true" />`

 4. Sidenote about Start/CheckPoint/Finish items